trias-project/checklist-recipe/recipe.md

 # Using IPT to publish

 GBIF provides an Integrated Publishing Toolkit (IPT) in order to check your checklist and eventualy publish it on GBIF.
 Follow the guideline as provided by GBIF: [How To Prepare Your IPT Server](https://github.com/gbif/ipt/wiki/IPTServerPreparation.wiki).
 You will likely have to install a servlet as Tomcat and setup a virtual host name.
-If you are memeber of an organization, contact first your IT team.
+If you are member of an organization, contact first your IT team.

 # Examples